 In this clip, James stated that the early settlers described Tasmania as centre of the most superior arable and grazing land that they had ever witnessed.
 It was described as one of the most beautiful countries in the world.
 This is in strict contrast to later reports which described the country as ugly..

-This is a sneak peek of the “8th Stipa National Native Grasslands Conference Theme: Potential of Native Grasses” DVD presented by 15 speakers in 3 Days.
-To see more clips and how to get a copy of the DVD, go here: https://farmingsecrets.com/store/animal-health/stipa-8th-native-grasslands-national-conference-no-more-sowing-seeds-with-native-grasses/
+This is a sneak peek of the “8th Stipa National Native Grasslands Conference Theme: Potential of Native Grasses” Film presented by 15 speakers in 3 Days.
+To see more clips and how to get a copy of the Film, go here: http://farmingsecrets.com/store/animal-health/stipa-8th-native-grasslands-national-conference-no-more-sowing-seeds-with-native-grasses/